-Variations Down the Line is an exciting new project curated by pianist Rachel Fryer, presenting Bach’s epic Goldberg Variations interwoven with 21st century responses written by five acclaimed living composers.
+The new works in Variations Down the Line were jointly co-commissioned by JAM, ReSoundings and the Hinrichsen Foundation.
+It presents Bach’s epic Goldberg Variations interwoven with 21st century responses written by five acclaimed living composers.
 The concert will be presented in two sections.
+This filmed concert was made in collaboration between the Hurst Festival and JAM on the Marsh

 In the first part you will hear the first half of Bach’s Goldberg Variations (nos.
 1-15) with two sets of three variations composed by Samuel Becker and Julian Broughton.